Shatha404/Shatha404/README.md

 # Hi there, I'm Shatha! 👋

-I am a senior computer science student with a strong foundation in Artificial Intelligence (AI), Machine Learning (ML), Natural Language Processing (NLP), and web development.
+I am a Computer Science graduate with a strong foundation in Artificial Intelligence (AI), Machine Learning (ML), Natural Language Processing (NLP), and web development.
 I aspire to leverage my skills and expertise to integrate AI solutions with web technologies, creating innovative and efficient data-driven systems.

 ### 🌟 Interests and Expertise
 •  AI & Machine Learning